tiero/ionio/website/docs/language/IvySyntax.md

-# Ivy Syntax
+# Ionio Syntax

-Ivy gives you essentially all the flexibility of Bitcoin Script, but gives you some additional affordances and conveniences:
+Ionio gives you essentially all the flexibility of Elements Tapscript, but gives you some additional affordances and conveniences:

   * named variables
   * named "clauses"
   * static (and domain-specific) [types](/language/Types.md)
   * familiar syntax for [functions and operators](/language/Functions.md)

-This is an example of an Ivy contract template:
+This is an example of an Ionio contract template:

 ```
 contract LockWithPublicKey(publicKey: PublicKey, val: Value) {